Siege of Novara (1495)

-The siege of Novara was a battle that took place in the summer and autumn of 1495 during the Italian War of 1494–1495.
+The siege of Novara took place in the summer and autumn of 1495 during the Italian War of 1494–1495.
 While king Charles VIII of France was retreating to the north after facing rebellions in the recently conquered Kingdom of Naples, and managed to escape the destruction of his army at the Battle of Fornovo (6 July 1495), his cousin and future king Louis d'Orleans opened a second front by attacking the Duchy of Milan (which had defected to France's enemies) and occupying the city of Novara.
 In an effort to retrieve it, the Milanese army and their League of Venice allies besieged Novara for three months and fourteen days.
 Suffering from severe starvation and disease, the French lost about 2000 soldiers before Louis had to surrender and withdraw.

 Premise

 In the early phase of the French invasion of Italy in September 1494, the French king Charles VIII and his cousin Louis d'Orléans had concluded an alliance with Ludovico "il Moro" Sforza, the Duke of Milan, against their common enemy Alfonso II of Naples.
 Alfonso claimed the Milanese dukedom, while Charles claimed the Neapolitan kingship, and so collaboration between the two seemed opportune.
-On the other hand, the French kings also had pretensions on the Duchy of Milan, which Louis in particular was keen on enforcing when given the chance.
+On the other hand, the French kings also had pretensions about the Duchy of Milan, which Louis in particular was keen on enforcing when given the chance.

 Louis d'Orléans had not followed Charles on his march to Naples but had remained in his own fief of Asti, having fallen ill with malaria in September 1494.
-While the Franco-Milanese advance towards Naples went swiftly, accomplished on 22 February 1495, Charles' harsh policy of violent reprisals against any resistance resulted in death and destruction across cities and country along the peninsula, to the horror of the Italian population and courts.
+While the Franco-Milanese advance towards Naples went swiftly, accomplished on 22 February 1495, Charles' harsh policy of violent reprisals against any resistance resulted in death and destruction across cities and countries along the peninsula, to the horror of the Italian population and courts.
 This not only alienated the Milanese from the French but also spurred neutral states into active opposition towards the invaders.
 On 30 March 1495, the Italian states of Venice, Milan, Florence, Naples, Genoa, Mantua and the Papal States, as well as Spain and the Holy Roman Empire, concluded the League of Venice to drive the French out of Italy.

 With the Milanese defection to the enemy camp, Louis saw his opportunity.
 He now threatened to implement his plan to conquer the Duchy of Milan, which he considered his right, being a descendant of Valentina Visconti.